-The Church chooses its words carefully in its recent LDS Gospel Topics Essay on polygamy, suggesting “…the marriage of one man and one woman is the Lord’s standing law of marriage.”
-Note the word “standing,” as the Church has never disavowed polygamy as doctrine, only reluctantly prohibiting public practice in stages under increasing threat of property confiscation and total destruction under Federal law.
+Polygamy in the hereafter is still practiced today in LDS temples.
+Widowers and civilly divorced men may be eternally sealed to multiple wives, while a woman may have just one man.
+In its recent LDS Gospel Topics Essay on polygamy, the Church suggests “…the marriage of one man and one woman is the Lord’s standing law of marriage.”
+The Church has never disavowed polygamy as doctrine, only prohibiting its earthly practice under increasing threat of property confiscation and total destruction under Federal law.

 ORIGINAL LDS MARRIAGE DEFINITION